arjanjohan/scaffold-avs/README.md

 Visit your app on: `http://localhost:3000`.
 You can interact with your smart contract using the `Debug Contracts` page.
 You can tweak the app config in `packages/nextjs/scaffold.config.ts`.

+6. Sign in as the operator and register with EigenLayer and AVS on the frontend.
+   (The `make start-operator` from the original Hello World AVS is not working.
+I will fix this later.)

 Run smart contract test with `yarn foundry:test`

 - Edit your smart contract `YourContract.sol` in `packages/foundry/contracts`